• Skip to primary navigation

 Gluten- Free Thai Pancakes / https;//www.hwcmagazine.com

-Thai shrimp pancakes are an explosion of flavour and textures in your mouth.
-With your first bite you are going to adore the zippy sour, sweet and savoury taste of the Thai dipping sauce.
-Then comes the aromatics and the crunchy texture of the shrimp, sweetness of the corn, slight crunch of the outer gluten-free pancakes and the soft and delicate interior of the pancake.
-I love the freshness of the spring onion and the heat of the chilis that brings this Thai Asian fusion food to a whole new level.
+Then comes the aromatics and the crunchy texture of the shrimp.
+Followed by the sweetness of the corn and slight crunch of the outer gluten-free pancakes.
+Lastly, the soft and delicate interior of the pancake.
+I love the freshness of the spring onion and the heat of the chilis that brings this Asian appetizer to a whole new level.

 I know you are going to ask, what make you think up this dish?
 Well pure craziness is the answer!!!
 It all started out with me missing the Chinese pancakes that are made with eggs as you know and shrimp, seafood and spring onions.
 I can't have eggs.
 So, then I started thinking about how I miss pancakes and when I was little my mom used to put corn in the mix.